awesomeosep/awesomeosep.github.io/index.md

 - Data: https://github.com/CSSEGISandData/measles_data

 #### School District COVID-19 Case Dashboard
-- I scraped and visualized publicly reported COVID-19 case data from a United States school district during the school years between 2020-2023.
+- Scraped and visualized publicly reported COVID-19 case data from a United States school district during the school years between 2020-2023.
 The school district's case data is also compared to that of the surrounding county.
 - Dashboard created using RMarkdown, flexdashboard, and Shiny interactive components and deployed on shinyapps.io.
 - Github repository: https://github.com/awesomeosep/school-covid-dashboard
 - Dashboard: https://dtidatascience3.shinyapps.io/school-covid-dashboard/